Creating and supporting animal-friendly legislation

 The Legislative Committee works directly with The Federation lobbyist to identify legislation that impacts animals and makes recommendations to support or oppose bills brought up during the state legislative session.
 Our work is most intensive during the state legislative session (usually the months of January through April) and can involve testifying on bills.
 We do planning and educational efforts during the off-session months, and keep abreast of federal bills that can impact our work and the animals.

-If you are interested in becoming a member of the Legislative Committee, want to discuss a specific piece of state or local legislation, or simply become involved in our activities during the upcoming state legislative session, please contact us.
+If you are interested in becoming a member of the Legislative Committee, want to discuss a specific piece of state or local legislation, or simply become involved in our activities during the upcoming state legislative session, please check out our volunteer opportunities page or contact us.

 The Legislature also provides a toll-free hotline during its annual legislative session that provides citizens with the opportunity to express their views on the issues before the Legislature.
 For questions about the legislative process, or to leave a brief message for a member, please call the in-state Washington State Legislative Hotline at 1.800.562.6000.